If you want to maximize your rankings on Google, what do you have to do? Well… other than write good content. You have to build links, right?

 Tactic #2: Stage 2 link building

-Have you ever heard a SEO tell you that you want to build related links as those help the most?
-So if you own a bicycle site, you want links from other bike sites or outdoor activity sites…
+Have you ever heard an SEO tell you that you want to build related links because those help the most?
+So, if you own a bicycle site, you want links from other bike sites or outdoor activity sites.

-Although most SEOs are correct, the way their definition of a “related link” is a bit different then mine.
+Although most SEOs are correct, their definition of a “related link” is a bit different than mine.
 For me, a related link means you are getting a link from another web page that ranks in the top 100 results on Google for the keyword you are trying to rank for.

-I know… you are probably wondering how the heck do you get someone who ranks for your keyword to link to you?
-You could buy them, although that goes against Google’s policy, and I also don’t recommend you break Google’s policies.
-Plus someone who ranks in the top 100 for your keyword is probably not going to link to you.
+I know, you are probably wondering how the heck do you get someone who ranks for your keyword to link to you?
+You could buy them although that goes against Google’s policy, and I don’t recommend you break Google’s policies.
+Plus, someone who ranks in the top 100 for your keyword is probably not going to link to you.

 Another solution is what I call stage 2 link building.
-So if you go back to your friend Michelle, she wrote a blog post that links to your website about “affordable bikes for your children”.
-That blog posts in most cases won’t even rank in the top 1000 results for the term “affordable bikes”, but if you build a handful of links to that blog post with the anchor text “affordable bikes” it will start showing up in the first few hundred results if not top 100 results for that term.
+Let’s go back to your friend Michelle, who wrote a blog post that links to your website about “affordable bikes for your children.”
+That blog post in most cases won’t even rank in the top 1,000 results for the term “affordable bikes”, but if you build a handful of links to that blog post with the anchor text “affordable bikes,” it will start showing up in the first few hundred, if not top 100, results for that term.

 Leveraging the same old link building tactics that your competitors use can be effective, but it will be very costly.
 If you really want to rank high, you need to utilize smarter link building strategies that include link blending and stage 2 link building.
 Those two tactics aren’t as costly and are very effective.

-You could do things like write guest posts and link back to your site as well as other authority sites when relevant.
-Or you could leverage email link building and email website owners and ask if they would link to you… but when asking also point out a few other good authority sites they should link to that might benefit their readers, so you can link blend.
+You could do things like write guest posts and link back to your site, as well as other authority sites, when relevant.
+Or you could leverage email link building, emailing website owners and asking if they would link to you.
+When asking, point out a few other good authority sites they should link to that might benefit their readers, so you can link blend.

-Do you know of any other unique link build tactics that are effective?
+Do you know of other unique link building tactics that are effective?